emre570/emre570/README.md

 <h4 align="left">I'm currently engaged Game AI Development with a passion for exploring AI/ML technologies like Stable Diffusion and Data Science Works.
 My ability to learn quickly and adapt, coupled with an unyielding determination to complete tasks, sets me apart in the fast-evolving tech industry.</h4>

+<h4 align="left">I use GitHub for both store my works and work with my friends easily.</h4>

 ###

 <h2 align="center">Programming Languages and Tools</h2>